 Does paying off a student loan early hurt your credit score?

 If you choose to pay student loans off early, there should be no negative effect on your credit score or standing.
 However, leaving a student loan open and paying monthly per the terms will show lenders that you’re responsible and able to successfully manage monthly payments and help you improve your credit score.

 Is there a downside to paying off student loans early?

 It could prevent you from saving for retirement

 As a recent college graduate, you’re probably not making a ton of money.
 To pay off your loans ahead of schedule, you may end up sacrificing contributing to your retirement accounts to free up extra cash for your loan payments.

-Student loan payments make saving for a down payment more difficult and mortgage payments harder to handle once you’re a homeowner.
-Student loan debt may increase your debt-to-income ratio, affecting your ability to qualify for a mortgage or the rate you are able to get.
+Student loan debt affects your debt-to-income ratio, credit score and ability to save for a down payment. … Student loan debt may increase your debt-to-income ratio, affecting your ability to qualify for a mortgage or the rate you are able to get.